-They explain that the ear symbolizes everything that we have heard in the past.
+Jewish tradition explains that the ear symbolizes everything that we have heard in the past.
 The thumb represents everything we are doing in the present.
 The toe represents where we are going in the future.
 As the priests prepared themselves for service, they had to remember three things: the past, present, and future.
 Only in that context would they be able to fully serve God.

 This was true of the kohanim then, and it is just as true when we serve God today.
 In order to serve God fully we must be deeply connected to our past, cognizant of the future, and most importantly, rooted in the present.
 Only through that lens can our service be complete.

 Remembering our past is important because it gives context to our present actions.
 We understand that we are another link in a long chain going all the way back to Abraham.
 We can learn from the mistakes of our ancestors and be inspired by their successes.
 And we can appreciate the privilege that we have in continuing their legacy.
 How much more meaningful is our service when it’s not just about us, but includes generations before us!

 Considering the future is critical as well.
 What might we do differently if we considered the consequences of our actions!
 On one hand, we might be extra careful to avoid sin when we consider how it may harm others, including ourselves, further down the line.
 On the other hand, we might be more enthusiastic about doing good deeds when we appreciate the value they will have long after we do them.
 When serving God, we need to have a long-term view.
 The full impact of our actions is not felt immediately, but has lasting repercussions for eternity!